Saul Goodman: Season 3

 Jimmy learns of a proposed settlement of the Sandpiper case, of which his share will be more than a million dollars, but finds that Irene, the lawsuit's class representative, has turned it down because the lawyers have advised her that they can obtain a bigger settlement by waiting.
 Jimmy executes several actions designed to trick Irene into accepting the settlement but feels remorse when her friends ostracize her.
 When he attempts to confess, her friends believe he is covering for her, so he arranges for them to overhear him bragging about tricking them.
-Irene is vindicated and her friendships are restored, but Jimmy's confession means he will not immediately receive his share of the settlement.
-Kim takes on a second client in order to generate the income necessary to keep the office but falls asleep at the wheel while driving to a meeting and breaks her arm.
+Irene is vindicated and her friendships are restored, but Jimmy's confession means he will not immediately receive his share of the settlement, and loses the trust of all his elderly clients.
+Kim takes on a second client in order to generate the income necessary to keep their office, but falls asleep at the wheel while driving to a meeting and breaks her arm.
 Jimmy and Kim later decide to close the office and Kim runs her practice from her apartment.

-Jimmy attempts to make amends with Chuck, but Chuck rebuffs him, saying that Jimmy never mattered all that much to him.
+Jimmy attempts to make amends with Chuck, but Chuck rebuffs him, claiming that Jimmy never mattered all that much to him.
 Later, Chuck's EHS symptoms become more severe and he removes all the appliances from his house and pulls out the wiring in an effort to discover what is causing his electricity meter to keep running.
 Chuck's condition continues to deteriorate, and he eventually purposely kicks over a gas lantern and starts a fatal fire.